JamesTimothyMeech/Signaloid-Wing-Lift/README.md

 To address the question of what would happen if we used fewer pressure sensors and therefore obtained fewer measurements for $C_p$, we wrote a program (branch: two-measurements-only) where we drop all but one datapoint for both $C_p^\mathrm{Lower}$ and $C_p^\mathrm{Upper}$.
 The table of results below shows that this has an extreme effect on the mean lift prediction of the program.
 The predicted value for lift is approximately 1166 $\mathrm{N}$ an error of approximately 67 % when compared to the lift value calculated from the experimentally measured lift coefficient.
-This indicates that making the assumptions we have made and using the data available from [1] the agreement of our calculations with the experimentally measured lift coefficient is limited by the quantity of more $C_p^\mathrm{Lower}$ and $C_p^\mathrm{Upper}$ measurements along the airfoil.
+This indicates that making the assumptions we have made and using the data available from [1] the agreement of our calculations with the experimentally measured lift coefficient is limited by the quantity of $C_p^\mathrm{Lower}$ and $C_p^\mathrm{Upper}$ measurements along the airfoil.
 The agreement of the lift calculated by our program and the lift calculated from the experimentally-measured lift coefficient is limited by epistemic uncertainty due to the lack of more $C_p^\mathrm{Lower}$ and $C_p^\mathrm{Upper}$ measurements.
 It is difficult to quantify the effect of aleatoric uncertainty from the pressure sensors without repeated empirical sensor measurements.
 As before, we can see non-negligible improvements in the accuracy of the variance, skewness, and kurtosis with the increasing precision of the processor used by the Signaloid Cloud Platform.